Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Enjoying a campfire by the dome.

-Rolling through Lake Superior Provincial Park, we stop at Katherine Cove, Agawa Lookout and hike to the Agawa Pictographs
+Rolling through Lake Superior Provincial Park, we stop at Katherine Cove, Agawa Lookout and hike to the Agawa Pictographs.

 View fro the Agawa Lookout, Lake Superior PP